github/docs/content/osmand/map/map-styles-and-parameters.md

 ![Map styles](/assets/images/map/ms-4.png)

 ### Nautical

-Nautical map style will come in handy at overwater travels: you'll see the details of infrastructure like ports, sailing routes, navigation lights, etc. Read more about [Nautical maps](https://osmand.net/features/nautical-charts).
 Style for marine and river navigation.
 Key features: buoys, lighthouses, water navigation lines and marks, harbours, seamark services, depth contours.
+Read more about [Nautical maps](https://osmand.net/features/nautical-charts).

 ![Map styles](/assets/images/map/ms-5.png)

 ### Winter and ski

 Winter and ski style is designed to help you navigate on winter sports locations: you'll be able to see ski pistes and other details such as complexity of skiing tracks and ski lift markers.
-Read more about [Ski maps](https://osmand.net/features/ski-plugin).
 Key features: renders pistes, aerial ways and other ski features in a convenient way.
 Less distracting secondary map objects.
+Read more about [Ski maps](https://osmand.net/features/ski-plugin).

 ![Map styles](/assets/images/map/ms-6.png)

 ### Topo

-Topo - for hiking, trekking and cycling in nature.
-Readable outdoors and in difficult lighting.
-Contrast roads and natural objects, various types of routes, contour lines with advanced settings, additional details.
-The option “Quality of road surface” allows you to distinguish between roads with different surface quality.
-There is no night mode.
 Contrast style designed primarily for nature hiking, trekking and cycling.
 Good readability in complex external lighting.
-Key features: contrast roads and natural objects, different types of routes, contour lines with advanced settings, more
+Key features: contrast roads and natural objects, different types of routes, contour lines with advanced settings, more details at corresponding zoom levels than "default" style.
+"Surface integrity" option allows you distinguish between roads with different surface quality.
+No night mode.

 ![Map styles](/assets/images/map/ms-7.png)